jjatria/Mastodon-Client/README.md

     In addition to the global GET parameters, this method accepts the following
     parameters:

-    Accessing the public timelines does not require authentication.
+    Accessing the public and tag timelines does not require authentication.

     - **local**